 Ms. Ceci and her husband have a beautiful son of 24 years and are in the midst of letting go and trusting in what awaits them as “empty nesters.”

 Ms. Layla has worked with children and families throughout her career, most recently as a teacher at a play-based preschool.
 After graduating with a Bachelor Degree in Education from the University of Kansas she completed a year of Americorp Service at a community center/ alternative high school in the Denver Metro.
 This led to an interest in children’s mental health.
 Ms. Layla returned to Kansas to complete her Masters in Social Work degree while working at the Johnson County Mental Health Center children’s program.
 She later continued working with families in a therapeutic supervised visitation setting.

-While her two daughters were young Ms. Layla was a stay at home mom and enjoyed creating learning opportunities through play, stories and outdoor time.
-Ms. Layla’s two daughters will both be attending COFS this year.
+While her two daughters were young Ms. Layla was a stay-at-home mom and enjoyed creating learning opportunities through play, stories and outdoor time.
+Her daughters will both be attending City of Fountains this year.
 Ms. Layla appreciates Waldorf Education for being developmentally appropriate, allowing children daily interaction with the natural world and honoring childhood while still creating deep learning experiences.
-Ms. Layla is excited to bring these benefits to the rising first grade class.
+She is excited to bring these benefits to the rising first grade class.

 In her free time you will find her enjoying the outdoors, swimming and fishing at the lake, playing board games with her family or reading a book.
 Ms. Layla and her husband love to travel when they can and bring their daughters along to experience new places.